Discover Atsion in Wharton State Forest

 Atsion Campground is one of few with full amenities.
 There are 50 tent and trailer sites with fire rings and picnic tables that are adjacent to Atsion Lake.
 Campers can rent canoes and kayak from Pinelands Adventures, which is just a half mile down the road.
 Potable water, flush toilets and showers are within walking distance.
 Call ahead for campfire regulations.
 Trailer sanitary station open April 1 through October 31.
 Campsites open year-round.
 Visit the State of New Jersey’s website for more information.

 There are 16 campsites and three group campsites at Goshen Pond, which is about 2 miles east of Pinelands Adventures off of Atsion Road.
 The campground sits on a pond that has been formed largely as a result of the activities of beavers.
 The pond is simply a dammed section of the upper Mullica River.
 View a map of the Goshen Pond campground layout.
 The campground has potable water and pit toilets but no other amenities.
 Visit the State of New Jersey’s website for more information.

 Cabins at Atsion Lake

 There are nine furnished cabins located on Atsion Lake with screened porch, fireplace, outdoor campfire rings, refrigerator, hot and cold running water, bathroom with toilet and shower; single beds.
 Cabin #6 contains 2 bunks.
 All cabins are designed for people with disabilities.
 Five cabins accommodate four people; three cabins accommodate six people; one cabin accommodates eight people.
-Open April 1 through October 31 and book up quickly.
+Cabins book up quickly.

 Guest staying in the cabins have easy access to Pinelands Adventures and can rent canoes or kayaks during their stays.